jaknas/roboFriends/README.md

 ## Robo Friends
-Simple app built to get familiar with React.
+Simple app built to get familiar with React and Redux.
 Based on create-react-app.
+This branch uses Redux for state management, using packages like: 'react-redux', 'redux-thunk'.<br>
+This is much cleaner, future-proof way of declaring and using state but I decided to keep master branch as a pure React app.

 To run this project:
 1. Clone the repo